All branches of the Prince George’s County Memorial Library System (PGCMLS) offer workstations to help with customers’ computing needs.

 - Express PCs - Offer 15 minutes of use only.
 Time may not be extended.
 Not all branches have express PCs.

 - Printing - Printing from Library PCs costs 15 cents per printed page.
+Color printing is only available at South Bowie (30 cents per page).

 - Wireless Access - Wireless access is now available at ALL branches.
-Wireless connection tips.

 - Sailor Cruise Accounts are free, 180-day dial-up Internet access accounts available from the Maryland Sailor Public Information Network.
 Request Forms are available at participating Maryland Public Library branches.